wavemaker/docs/learn/react-native/wave-pulse.md

 :::

 3. Scan the QR code generated in the WavePulse web application.
 Alternatively, you can open the link provided under the QR code to launch the application in debug mode.
 4. Grant permission to connect the mobile application to the debugging session in WavePulse.
-Once connected, you can view the debugging session in WavePulse.

-<iframe width="560" height="315" src="https://www.loom.com/embed/5a33a17aa6694c6d81c150a153e647a0?sid=c733abf1-a7ca-4c6d-a487-e1944dd1e5f8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen="allowfullscreen"></iframe>
+<iframe width="560" height="315" src="https://www.loom.com/embed/955c51e160a64230bf594aa35b7f5039?sid=e33b7e13-99df-4249-844a-f67cde42cab8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen="allowfullscreen"></iframe>